One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Nonsymmorphic D class with a index

 Example trajectories for each of the four phases are shown in Fig.~\ref{z4paths}.
-The CDW-like phases, shown in Fig.~\ref{z4paths}(a) and Fig.~\ref{z4paths}(b), are related by a sign reversal of $\mu$.
+The phases $N_\mathrm{D}^{\mathrm{NS}}=2$ and $N_\mathrm{D}^{\mathrm{NS}}=4$, shown in Fig.~\ref{z4paths}(a) and Fig.~\ref{z4paths}(b), are related by a sign reversal of $\mu$.
 As discussed previously, this sign change necessarily drives a phase transition at $\mu = 0$.
-The Kitaev-like phases, depicted in Fig.~\ref{z4paths}(c) and Fig.~\ref{z4paths}(d), are similarly related by a sign reversal of $\cos(\phi_s)$, implying a phase transition at $\cos(\phi_s) = 0$.
+The phases $N_\mathrm{D}^{\mathrm{NS}}=3$ and $N_\mathrm{D}^{\mathrm{NS}}=1$, depicted in Fig.~\ref{z4paths}(c) and Fig.~\ref{z4paths}(d), are similarly related by a sign reversal of $\cos(\phi_s)$, implying a phase transition at $\cos(\phi_s) = 0$.
 It is possible, however, to adiabatically deform $\Delta_s$ and $\phi_s$ at fixed $\mu$ in Fig.~\ref{z4paths}(a) to produce a trajectory resembling Fig.~\ref{z4paths}(b) without encountering a phase transition.
 In contrast, changing the sign of $\mu$ invariably induces a transition and reverses the direction of the trajectory across the Brillouin zone.
 An analogous relationship holds between Fig.~\ref{z4paths}(c) and Fig.~\ref{z4paths}(d) when varying $\mu$ and $\Delta_s$ at fixed $\phi_s$.

-By writing the Hamiltonian in the type I `periodic' representation with $s=0$ we can calculate the Majorana number, Eq.~(\ref{DTI}), from which we find that the corresponding $\mathbb{Z}_{2}$ phase transition occurs when $\mu^{2}+4\Delta_{s}^{2}\sin^{2}(\phi_{s})=4v^{2}$, the same transition predicted by Eq.~(\ref{z4int}) between CDW and Kitaev-like phases.
-Hence we expect that there would be MZM in the Kitaev-like phases, but not the CDW-like phases.

-\subsection{Solitons in the minimal $Z_{4}$ model}
+\subsection{Solitons in the minimal $\mathbb{Z}_{4}$ model}

-While the topological nature of the Majorana boundary between Kitaev-like and CDW-like phases is well understood \cite{kitaev01}, the additional phase transitions at $\mu=0$ in CDW-like phases and $\cos\phi_{s}=0$ in Kitaev-like phases are not.
+While the topological nature of the Majorana boundary at $E_q(0)=0$ is well understood \cite{kitaev01}, the additional phase transitions at $\mu=0$ and $\cos\phi_{s}=0$ are not.
 To provide further evidence of the topological nature for these transitions we introduce solitons into the system, where a texture in parameter values hosts a zero-energy state that is topologically protected by the symmetries of the system \cite{jackiw76,su79,su80,cayssol21,allen22}.
 Consider an atomically smooth soliton in the chemical potential described by the function